The Forest: Prologue

 They tear themselves to pieces, trying to rush out of the hole.

-Some just get stuck.
+Some die from bleeding or weakness, and some just get stuck.

 Sometimes a climber dies, and their bones and flesh get stuck along the way.